Sergio Pellicer

-Sergio Pellicer García (born 9 September 1973) is a Spanish retired footballer who played as a right back, and is the current manager of Málaga CF.
+Sergio Pellicer García (born 9 September 1973) is a Spanish retired footballer who played as a right back, and is a current manager.

 Playing career

 Born in Nules, Province of Castellón, most of Pellicer's playing career was spent in Segunda División B, where he made 353 appearances across 16 seasons.
 His sole professional output was five Segunda División games on loan at Hércules CF in 1995, in his native Valencian Community.

 Coaching career

 Pellicer worked as a youth or assistant coach at several teams upon retiring.
 On 29 December 2016 he was appointed as assistant to Marcelo Romero at La Liga club Málaga CF, where he had previously played.

 On 23 October 2018, Pellicer was confirmed as manager of Deportivo Fabril, the reserve team of Deportivo de La Coruña who were second from bottom in their third-tier group.
 He left the following 4 February, with them now dead last and 13 points from safety.

 Pellicer returned to Málaga on 1 July 2019, taking over their second team in the Tercera División.
 Six months later, he was thrust into the first team following the ousting of Víctor Sánchez.
 On his professional managerial debut on 14 January, his team won 1–0 at home to SD Ponferradina with a second-minute goal by Antoñín.

 On 18 May 2021, Pellicer announced his departure from Málaga at the end of the campaign, after keeping the club two consecutive seasons in the second level despite their economic problems.
 On 15 December, he replaced sacked José Luis Oltra at the helm of fellow second tier side CF Fuenlabrada, but was himself dismissed on 6 March 2022.

 After ten months without a club, Pellicer returned to Málaga on 25 January 2023, signing a contract until 2024; he replaced the sacked Pepe Mel.
+He led the club back to the second division in his second season, and renewed his link until 2026 on on 28 June 2024.

+On 18 November 2025, after only five wins in 15 matches during the 2025–26 campaign, Pellicer was sacked.